metalabharvard/mlml.io/content/projects/mahindra-humanities-center-transmedia-arts-seminar.md

 ---
+title: Mahindra Humanities Center
-title: 'Mahindra Humanities Center: Transmedia Arts Seminar'
+subtitle: Transmedia Arts Seminar
 intro: The intersection of contemporary art/theatre and new media technologies in immersive, multisite, and networked modes of transmedia storytelling.
 start: "2020-12-01"
 end: ""